Rape during the Bangladesh Liberation War: Pakistani Army actions

-In what has been described by Jenneke Arens as a deliberate attempt to destroy an ethnic group, many of those assaulted were raped, murdered and then bayoneted in the genitalia.
+In what has been described by Jenneke Arens as a deliberate attempt to destroy an ethnic group, many of those assaulted were raped, murdered, and then bayoneted in the genitalia.
 Adam Jones, a political scientist, has said that one of the reasons for the mass rapes was to undermine Bengali society through the "dishonoring" of Bengali women and that some women were raped until they died or were killed following repeated attacks.
-The International Commission of Jurists concluded that the atrocities carried out by the Pakistan armed forces "were part of a deliberate policy by a disciplined force".
+The International Commission of Jurists concluded that the atrocities carried out by the Pakistani armed forces "were part of a deliberate policy by a disciplined force".
 The writer Mulk Raj Anand said the rapes were too widespread and systematic to be anything but conscious military policy, "planned by the West Pakistanis in a deliberate effort to create a new race" or to undermine Bengali separatism.
-Amita Malik, reporting from Bangladesh following the Pakistan armed forces surrender, wrote that one West Pakistani soldier said: "We are going.
+Amita Malik, reporting from Bangladesh following the Pakistan armed forces surrender, wrote that one West Pakistani soldier said, "We are going.
 But we are leaving our seed behind".

-Not all Pakistani military personnel supported the violence: General Sahabzada Yaqub Khan and Mitty Masud who advised the president against military action, and Major Ikram Sehgal, had all resigned in protest.
-Former Air Marshal Asghar Khan, a Pashtun politician and leader of the Tehreek-e-Istiqlal, Ghaus Bakhsh Bizenjo, a Balochi politician, and Khan Abdul Wali Khan, leader of the National Awami Party, protested over the actions of the armed forces.
-Those imprisoned for their dissenting views on the violence included Sabihuddin Ghausi and I. A. Rahman, who were both journalists, the Sindhi leader G. M. Syed, the poet Ahmad Salim, Anwar Pirzado, who was a member of the air force, Professor M. R. Hassan, Tahera Mazhar and Imtiaz Ahmed.
+Not all Pakistani military personnel supported the violence: General Sahabzada Yaqub Khan and Mitty Masud, who advised the president against military action, and Major Ikram Sehgal, had all resigned in protest.
+Former Air Marshal Asghar Khan, a Pashtun politician and leader of the Tehreek-e-Istiqlal; Ghaus Bakhsh Bizenjo, a Balochi politician; and Khan Abdul Wali Khan, leader of the National Awami Party, protested over the actions of the armed forces.
+Those imprisoned for their dissenting views on the violence included Sabihuddin Ghausi and I. A. Rahman, who were both journalists; the Sindhi leader G. M. Syed; the poet Ahmad Salim; Anwar Pirzado, who was a member of the air force; Professor M. R. Hassan; Tahera Mazhar; and Imtiaz Ahmed.
 Malik Ghulam Jilani, who was also arrested, had openly opposed the armed action in the East; a letter he had written to Yahya Khan was widely publicised.
 Altaf Hussain Gauhar, the editor of the Dawn newspaper, was also imprisoned.
 In 2013 Jilani and Faiz Ahmad Faiz, a poet, were honoured by the Bangladeshi government for their actions.